neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 from a distribution $N$ times, each time re-running the multiphysics simulation.
-For each independent run, we will compute a [!ac](QOI) (maximum NekRS temperature) and evaluate various statistical quantities for that [!ac](QOI) (e.g. mean, standard deviation).
+For each independent run, we will compute a [!ac](QOI) (maximum NekRS temperature) and evaluate various statistical quantities for that [!ac](QOI) (e.g. mean, standard deviation, confidence intervals).

-Cardinal's interface between NekRS and the [!ac](STM) is designed in an infinitely-flexible manner. *Any* quantity in NekRS which can be modified from the `<case>.udf` file can be stochastically perturbed by MOOSE.
+Cardinal's interface between NekRS and the [!ac](STM) is designed in an infinitely-flexible manner. *Any* quantity in NekRS which can be modified from the `.udf` and `.oudf` files can be stochastically perturbed by MOOSE.
 In this example, we will just perturb one quantity (thermal conductivity), though you can simultaneously perturb an arbitrary number of parameters.
 Other notable features include:

 - You can perturb parameters nested arbitrarily "beneath" the driver stochastic application.
-We will use this in this example to send a thermal conductivity value from the [!ac](STM), to a solid heat conduction sub-app, which then passes the value to a NekRS sub-sub app.
+We will use this to send a thermal conductivity value from the [!ac](STM), to a solid heat conduction sub-app, which then passes the value to a NekRS sub-sub app.
 - You can use a single perturbed value in multiple locations in dependent applications.